kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 -- Index for salary-based updates
 CREATE INDEX IX_Employees_Salary_IsActive
-ON Employees (Salary, IsActive)
+ON Employees (BaseSalary, IsActive)
-WHERE Salary IS NOT NULL;
+WHERE BaseSalary IS NOT NULL;

 -- Demonstrate index usage impact
 SET STATISTICS IO ON;